ritchie46/ritchievink.com/content/post/ga-bridge.md

 The height of the hill is described with a fitness function.
 If we would compare this with Darwin's survival of the fittest, the fitness function would map your DNA to the probability of you:

 1. Living long enough to reproduce.
-2. Convincing the other sex to have coitis with you.
+2. Convincing the other sex that you are best to reproduce with.

 This guy would have a fitness score of over 9000: